Annapolis Student Finds Success in Gymnastics, Online Schooling

 The sessions are recorded and posted each week, making it easy to catch up if anything is missed.

-GWUOHS is an online public charter school that enables students to attend class anywhere there is an Internet connection.
+GWUOHS is an independent online private school that enables students to attend class anywhere there is an Internet connection.
 Online schools like GWUOHS are becoming increasingly popular among student-athletes, entertainers, and other students who require a more flexible schedule to accommodate their lives outside of the classroom, according school officials.

 In a previously published report about Sophia, it was noted that many may have seen her image on posters advertising leotards and athletic clothing.
 She is the lead photographic model for GK Elite’s Cirque du Soleil collection, and has modeled for Alpha Factor Competitive Gymnastics Apparel.
 Still, her passion is gymnastics.